GCPins/cpsc3720-tigertix/docs/TEST-REPORT.md

   1) With capacity N on an event, simultaneously attempt >N purchases.
   2) Verify only N successes; remaining are conflicts; capacity never negative.
 - Expected: Consistent state, no deadlocks.
 - Actual: [record]
 - Notes/Bugs: [record]

+### Registration & Sign In
+- Steps:
+  1) Navigate to registration page, enter valid email, password, first name, and last name, and submit registration
+  2) Navigate to sign in page and enter the same email and password to sign in.
+- Expected: Tickets and chatbot are now available to user.
+- Actual: [record]
+- Notes/Bugs: [record]